sloomba/sloomba.github.io/README.md

 [paper](http://dl.acm.org/citation.cfm?id=2879472) |

 #### Video Lecture Sequencing
-*Automatic creation of a video-based curriculum for a learning goal*
+*Automatic creation of a video-based curriculum for a given learning goal*

 <img vspace="10" hspace="10" align="left" width="150" height="100" src="/images/thumb_videosequencing.jpg">
 With a plethora of video lectures available for learning various topics, the cognitive burden on a new student learner can be very high in terms of (a) selecting the right video lectures to view for learning a topic of interest, and (b) charting out an appropriate video-based curriculum.
 We created an algorithm which extracts key concepts from video lectures, figures out an appropriate sequence of video lectures that respects the learning trajectory from pre-requisite concepts to learnt concepts, and charts out the shortest curriculum for a given learning goal while minimizing the cognitive burden on the learner.